Lipan Apache Band of Texas

-The Lipan Apache Band of Texas is a cultural heritage organization of individuals who identify as descendants of Lipan Apache people The organization LABT is based in Edinburg, Texas; with members living in Texas, Louisiana, California, and Mexico.

-The Lipan Apache Band of Texas is an unrecognized organization.
-They are neither a federally recognized tribe nor a state-recognized tribe.
+The Lipan Apache Band of Texas is a cultural heritage organization for individuals who identify as descendants of Lipan Apache people.
+The organization is based in Edinburg, Texas, with members living in Texas, Louisiana, California, and Mexico.
+It is neither a federally nor state-recognized tribe.

-Other unrecognized organizations who also identify as Lipan Apache descendants, including the Apache Council of Texas (Alice), Cuelgahen Nde Lipan Apache of Texas (Three Rivers), the Lipan Apache Nation (San Antonio), or the state-recognized Lipan Apache Tribe of Texas (McAllen).
+Other unrecognized organizations who also identify as Lipan Apache descendants include the Apache Council of Texas (Alice), Cuelgahen Nde Lipan Apache of Texas (Three Rivers), and the Lipan Apache Nation (San Antonio).
+The Lipan Apache Tribe of Texas (McAllen) is a separate organization and is state-recognized.

 Organization

 The Lipan Apache Band of Texas, Inc., became a 501(c)(3) nonprofit organization in 1999.
 It is based in Edinburg, Texas.

-Daniel Castro Romero Jr. is the registered agent.